-Menu Link Attributes is a great Drupal 8 module that allows you to add attributes to your menu links.
+Menu Link Attributes is a great Drupal 8 and 9 module that allows you to add attributes to your menu links.
 For example, you can use it to add a class or target attributes to your menu links.
 Let's see how you can set these attributes programmatically.

 First, let's add a menu link programmatically to the main menu: